H. L. Hunley: Crew

-Apart from the commander of the submarine, Lieutenant George E. Dixon, the identities of the volunteer crewmen of Hunley had long remained a mystery.
+Apart from the submarine commander, Lieutenant George E. Dixon, the identities of the volunteer crewmen of Hunley had long remained a mystery.
 Douglas Owsley, a physical anthropologist working for the Smithsonian Institution's National Museum of Natural History, examined the remains and determined that four of the men were American born, while the four others were of European birth, based on the chemical signatures left on the men's teeth and bones by the predominant components of their diet.
-Four of the men had eaten plenty of corn, an American diet, while the remainder ate mostly wheat and rye, a mainly European one.
-By examining Civil War records and conducting DNA testing with possible relatives, forensic genealogist Linda Abrams, was able to identify the remains of Dixon, and the three other Americans: Frank G. Collins of Fredericksburg, Va., Joseph Ridgaway, and James A. Wicks.
+Four men had eaten plenty of corn, an American diet, while the remainder ate mostly wheat and rye, a mainly European diet.
+By examining Civil War records and conducting DNA testing with possible relatives, forensic genealogist Linda Abrams identified the remains of Dixon and the three other Americans: Frank G. Collins of Fredericksburg, Va., Joseph Ridgaway, and James A. Wicks.
 Identifying the European crewmen has been more problematic, but was apparently solved in late 2004.
 The position of the remains indicated that the men died at their stations and were not trying to escape from the sinking submarine.

 On 17 April 2004, the remains of the crew were laid to rest at Magnolia Cemetery, in Charleston.
 Tens of thousands of people attended including some 6,000 reenactors and 4,000 civilians wearing period clothing.
 Color guards from all five branches of the U.S. armed forces—wearing modern uniforms—were also in the procession.
 Even though only two of the crew were from the Confederate States, all were buried with full Confederate honors, including being buried with the 2nd Confederate national flag, known as the Stainless Banner.